molefrog/wouter/README.md

 );
 ```

+### ⚠️ This library comes untranspiled, please read this!
+**TL;DR** Want to support IE11 → make sure you transpile `node_modules`.

+The library is written in pure ES6 and it doesn't come with transpiled sources, while only stable features like arrow functions and destructuring assignment are used.
+There is a [huge debate going on](https://gist.github.com/Rich-Harris/51e1bf24e7c093469ef7a0983bad94cb) it the community on whether or not library authors should ship untranspiled code.

+Wouter was designed to be as small as possible and the decision to ship untranspiled code was made intentionally.
+We don't use unstable things like generators or async functions, that said it should work fine on the [majority of the browser](https://caniuse.com/#feat=es6).
+If you'd like to aim platforms like IE11, please make sure you run Babel over your `node_modules`.

+## Wouter API
 ### The power of HOOKS!

 **wouter** relies heavily on [React Hooks](https://reactjs.org/docs/hooks-intro.html).
 Thus it makes creating custom interactions such as route transitions or accessing router directly easier.
 You can check if a particular route matches the current location by using a `useRoute` hook: